ordercloud-api/oc-documentation/README.md

 ### Requirements
 - [Node](https://nodejs.org/en/)

+> **Important Note!** - Contributors that had run the project locally before 1/18/2022 will have to remove the `node_modules` folder before switching to an NPM-only development workflow.
+Follow the instructions below after removing that folder.

 > You will need to acquire the environment variables necessary to run locally.
 These are available in LastPass or by request from Robert Watt (row@sitecore.net)

 1. Run `npm install` to install project dependencies